yazz-flutist/guitar-configurator/controller-reverse-engineering/ps3-rockband-drums.md

-# PS3 - Rockband Controller
+# PS3 - Rockband Drums Controller
 Most things about the controller are similar to the standard controller, except the buttons and axis have different meanings

 ## HID Report Layout